Men's Mental Health Support

 Samaritans Self Help

-Samaritans Self-help app.
-Keep track of how you're feeling, and receive recommendations for coping, feeling better and staying safe in a crisis.
+Samaritans Self-help app helps you to keep track of how you're feeling, and receive recommendations for coping and staying safe in a crisis.

 Headspace & Calm Logos

-Widely recommended are the Headspace and Calm meditation apps which teach the life-changing skills of meditation and mindfulness in just a few minutes a day.
+Headspace and Calm are widely recommended apps, which teach the life-changing skills of meditation and mindfulness in just a few minutes a day.

 Stay Alive App